 The University of Alberta invites applications for a tenure-track Endowed Chair position at the Assistant or Associate Professor level in Indigenous Forestry.
 In alignment with Braiding Past, Present, and Future: The University's Indigenous Strategic Plan, the Chair will work to decolonize the forestry curriculum and advance Indigenous perspectives in forest management.

-We seek a dynamic scholar who combines expertise in forest management with a deep understanding of Indigenous knowledge systems and a demonstrated ability to collaborate with Indigenous communities.
+We seek a dynamic scholar who combines training in forest ecology and management, or a related field in natural sciences and land management, with a deep understanding of Indigenous knowledge systems and a demonstrated ability to collaborate with Indigenous communities.
+This role emphasizes integrating Indigenous knowledges and Western scientific practices, fostering reciprocal partnerships, and advancing innovative solutions in forestry education and research.
 The successful candidate will develop experiential learning opportunities, promote Indigenous-taught courses, and work closely with Indigenous communities, academic colleagues, the forestry sector and industry, to address contemporary forestry challenges.
-This role emphasizes integrating Indigenous knowledges and Western scientific practices, fostering reciprocal partnerships, and advancing innovative solutions in forestry education and research.
 The Chair will become a critical member of the forestry faculty and a member of the Alberta School of Forest Science and Management.

-The hiring and recruitment processes will involve partnerships with Indigenous community representatives to ensure they reflect the diverse needs and knowledge systems of Indigenous Peoples in Alberta.
-This initiative is generously funded by Canfor, West Fraser, Weyerhaeuser, and the Forest Resource Improvement Association of Alberta (FRIAA).
+The hiring and recruitment process will involve engagement with Indigenous community representatives to ensure the diverse needs and knowledge systems of Indigenous Peoples in Alberta are considered.
 The endowment provides start-up funds, financial support for research, and funding to hire graduate students.
 Additionally, a community engagement and research coordinator will be hired to support the Chair's research and outreach activities for the first five years.
+Funding for this position has been provided by the Forest Resource Improvement Association of Alberta (FRIAA).

 Shortlisted candidates will be expected to deliver a research seminar, a teaching seminar, and a community-centred presentation designed to promote open dialogue, reciprocal knowledge exchange, and accountability to Indigenous community partners, while informing the future direction of the Chair's teaching, research, and outreach.